-The review of readily available information indicates that the Municipality of South Bruce contains sufficient land to accommodate the repository's surface and underground facilities.
-Surface facilities will require a land parcel of about 1 km by 1 km (100 ha) in size, although some additional space may be required to satisfy regulatory requirements.
+The review of readily available information indicates that the Township of Huron-Kinloss contains sufficient land to accommodate the repository's surface and underground facilities.
+Surface facilities associated with the deep geological repository will require a surface land parcel of about 1 km by 1 km (100 ha) in size, although some additional space may be required to satisfy regulatory requirements.
 The underground footprint of the repository is about 1.5 km by 2.5 km (375 ha) at a typical depth of about 500 m.

-Review of available mapping and satellite imagery shows that the Municipality of South Bruce contains limited constraints that would prevent the development of the repository's surface facilities.
-Only a small portion of the Municipality is covered by localized residential and industrial/commercial infrastructure.
-These are mainly associated with the villages of Teeswater and Mildmay in the west and east-central areas of the Municipality and the former hamlet of Formosa in the north-central area of the municipality.
-The remainder of the Municipality of South Bruce is largely agricultural land with development limited to roadways and settlement areas.
-The review of available geological information suggests that the Municipality of South Bruce contains geological formations with sufficient volumes of rock at depth to accommodate the repository underground facilities (see Screening Criterion 5).
+Review of available mapping and satellite imagery shows that the Township of Huron-Kinloss contains limited constraints that would prevent the development of the repository's surface facilities.
+A small portion of the Township is also covered by residential and industrial/commercial infrastructure, largely in the west-central portion of the Township in proximity to the community of Ripley, and along the southern boundary in proximity to the community of Lucknow.
+The remainder of the Township of Huron-Kinloss is largely agricultural land with development limited primarily to roadways and settlement areas.
+The review of available geological information suggests that the Township of Huron-Kinloss contains geological formations with sufficient volumes of rock at depth to accommodate the repository underground facilities (see Screening Criterion 5).